How to Write an X Ray Tech Resume

-Classroom experience refers to the time spent learning the fundamentals of your chosen profession.
-As the name suggests, classroom experience mainly occurs in classrooms whereby students learn from instructors.
+Classroom experience refers to the time spent learning the basis of your chosen profession.
+As the name suggests, experience mainly occurs in classrooms whereby students learn from instructors.
 But aside from lectures, laboratory sessions and group learning are also a huge part of classroom experience.

-The foundational courses of radiologic technology are anatomy, human biology, chemistry, physics, physiology, and medical-legal studies.
-You can see the recommended radiography classes from the ASRT here.
+The basic rad tech courses are anatomy, human biology, chemistry, physics, physiology, and medical-legal studies.
+You can see the radiography classes from the ASRT here.
 And as early as the second semester, patient care is also integrated into the curriculum.
-Mastering patient care ensures that as a rad tech, you will provide care that is respectful and responsive to individual patient preferences, needs, and values.
+Mastering patient care ensures that as a rad tech, you will provide respectful and responsive care to individual patient priorities, needs, and values.

 Additionally, there are plenty of hands-on activities in the radiologic imaging rooms of the teaching institutions.
 These exercises ensure proficiency in using imaging equipment in routine exams and trauma scenarios.
-You’re also educated on patient positioning, performing diagnostic imaging tests and radiation safety & protection.
+You must have to educate yourself on patient positioning, performing diagnostic imaging tests and radiation safety & protection.
 List your classroom experience in the Education section.

 Why should my resume include classroom experience?

 Classroom experience assures prospective employers and recruiters that: